ifm/developerportal/v1.21.6/_sources/Technology/VPU/usb.md.txt

 $ docker run -ti -v $(pwd):/home/ifm/ --device=/dev/video0:/dev/video0:rwm <docker-image-name>
 ```

-- Capture a frame using `ffmpeg` tool inside Docker container
+- Capture a frame using `ffmpeg` tool inside Docker container that will create an image **out.png** in the home folder

 ```shell
 root@<docker_id>$ ffmpeg -f v4l2 -video_size 1280x720 -i /dev/video0 -frames 1 out.jpg
 ```

-- A image **out.png** will be created in the home folder.

-### USB hubs
+## USB hubs
-The use of USB hubs is at the user's own risk.

-There is no guarantee of compatibility or support for hubs.
-They may be functional for standard low power devices.
-Devices with higher power consumption may overload the power available via the USB-A interface and damage the OVP8xx VPU device.
+Compatibility and support for USB hubs are not guaranteed, and their use is at your own risk.
+Standard low-power devices may function properly; however, devices with higher power consumption could exceed the power limits of the USB-A interface, potentially causing damage to the OVP8xx VPU device.

 Advanced "USB network topologies" may not be supported by the OVP8xx VPU devices.
 The USB interface is defined to be used by a single USB client device.

-### Other USB devices: USB HID, USB network adapters, ...
+## Other USB devices: USB HID, USB network adapters, ...

-Other USB devices such as:
-+ USB mice
-+ USB keyboards,
-+ Generic USB input devices such as controllers,
-+ USB-to-Ethernet network devices
-+ USB sensors
-are not supported by the OVP8xx VPU device.

-These devices may be (partially) functional if their respective drivers are included by default in the embedded Linux OS or are installed in an appropriate Docker software container.
-There is no guarantee of compatibility or support for such external hardware devices.
+Devices like mice, keyboards and generic USB input devices such as controllers, may function (fully or partially) if their respective drivers are either included by default in the embedded Linux OS or installed within an appropriate Docker container.
+However, compatibility and support for external hardware devices are not guaranteed.

-Access to external HID USB devices such as USB mice, keyboards, controllers, etc. may be restricted based on OEM `oem user groups`.
+However, access to external HID USB devices such as USB mice, keyboards, controllers, etc. may be restricted based on OEM `oem user groups`.
 The OEM user is not part of the `dialout` group and is therefore restricted on its interactions with such HID and further USB devices.
 Adding the OEM user to other groups is not possible.
 If such access is required, please get in contact with the ifm robotics support team.